 Have you checked that there are no tears or holes before folding and storing the tent?
 Did you do a hinge check?
 And the seams?
 So many small details that perhaps don’t seem important to you, but when it is time to leave for new exploration, I assure you that they will make a difference.

-To keep your camping tent at its best, remember to check the status of:
+To keep your canvas tent at its best, remember to check the status of:

 - Fabrics in general: If there are holes or torn areas, repair immediately.
 Then procure a kit of repair emergency for the next outputs in a tent.